-- 1) Judges on Colorado's two highest courts should be evaluated more frequently than every eight to ten years.
-Requiring appellate judges to stand for retention every four years allows the public to hold these judges accountable for their actions and decisions more often.
-All other judges in Colorado stand for retention every four to six years; Amendment 40 will make the terms of appellate judges more similar to the other courts. - 2) The current options available to remove a judge from office are inadequate.
-No Supreme Court justice or Court of Appeals judge in Colorado has ever been removed by the voters in a retention election.
+- 1) Amendment 40 limits the number of years that a judge can influence the decisions of the state's two highest courts.
+By creating more turnover in office, it provides new perspectives and more opportunity for other judges to serve on the state's two highest courts.
+Voters have already limited the number of terms that elected officials in the legislative and executive branches may serve; Amendment 40 applies term limits to the highest officials in the judicial branch as well. - 2) The current options available to remove a judge from office are inadequate.
+No Supreme Court justice or Court of Appeals judge in Colorado has ever been removed by voters in a retention election.
 Further, impeachment of judges is almost never used, and there is no process to recall a judge.
 As a result, judges can essentially serve as long as they want up until the mandatory retirement age.
-Amendment 40 ensures that after an appellate judge's initial two-year term, he or she does not remain in office longer than eight more years. - 3) Term limits create more turnover in office, and thus provide more opportunities for other judges to serve on the two highest courts.
-Voters have already limited the number of years that elected officials in the legislative and executive branches may serve; Amendment 40 applies term limits to the highest officials in the judicial branch as well.
+Amendment 40 ensures that after an appellate judge's initial two-year term, he or she does not serve more than eight additional years in that position. - 3) Judges on Colorado's two highest courts should be held accountable more frequently than every eight to ten years.
+Requiring appellate judges to stand for retention every four years allows the public to evaluate the performance and decisions of these judges more often.
+All other judges in Colorado stand for retention every four to six years; Amendment 40 will make the terms of appellate judges more similar to the other courts.